 I want to thank everyone who Tweeted or emailed me with their detailing myths.
 There were a couple themes, wax price and dealer packages topping the list.

-If new car buyers ever took the time to read the fine print detail of the warranty contract, they would realize they are supposed to bring their car in for periodic service (i.e., polish and wax).
-However, because most people are too stupid or lazy to read the contracts they sign, the contract becomes null and void because the periodic maintenance -- which they paid good money for -- is never done.
-Myth debunked.
-Dealer paint and interior car packages do not last 5 years; they are a 5 year service contract.
+If new car buyers ever took the time to read the fine print detail of the warranty contract, they’d realize they are supposed to bring their car in for periodic service (i.e., polish and wax).
+Since most folks are too stupid or lazy to read the contracts they sign, the agreement becomes null and void.